 I was twenty-six years old and was in a position where I needed to make some decisions about my future.
 I was in love with South Africa but at the same time needed some adventure before I put my roots down.
 Travel was the obvious answer.

-After lots of thought I decided to return to London and see what transpired from there but how to get there was the question.
+After a lot of of thought, I decided to return to London and see what transpired from there but how to get there was the question.
 Option 1 was to fly but that was quick and boring.
 Option 2 was to book onto one of the Castle mail ships but this was slow and boring.
 Option 3 was to travel overland through Africa.
 This sounded by far the better option and in March 1972 I flew from Johannesburg to Nairobi with Olympic Airways arriving in the early hours of the morning.
 I had booked in advance into the Park Hotel in the centre of Nairobi and the taxi duly deposited me at the hotel’s entrance just after 03:30.
 A guy in an old army greatcoat checked me in and handed over the key.
 The room was a good size and reasonably clean except for the bathroom which certainly needed some attention.
 After the flight I was feeling pretty tired and decided it was time for bed.
 When I pulled the sheets back it looked like the bed had been used as an operating table in the Crimean War – there was blood all over.
 Needless to say I pulled out my sleeping bag, slept on the floor and booked out first thing in the morning.

 Nairobi in the seventies had still not been updated from colonial times and it was exciting just to walk around during the day.
 At night, things changed and you had to be intelligent about where you walked.
-I became friends with a group of Aussies and, one night, we ended up in dingy strip club drinking Tusker beer.
+I became friends with a group of Aussies and, one night, we ended up in a dingy strip club drinking Tusker beer.
 One of the acts was doing her thing when a great rat ran across the stage to exit stage right whereas our dancing lady duly proceeded to exit stage left.
 With great encouragement from his colleagues, yours truly saved the situation by leaping up on stage to take over where the previous act had left off.
 We didn’t have to pay for any further drinks that night.

 I had now joined up with a trip that was heading for Tunis on the Mediterranean coast, with three long wheel base Land Rovers, through Africa.

-Our first destination was a camping ground called Trade Winds about twenty km south of Mombasa where the fourteen of us would get to know each other, prepare the vehicles and obtain provisions.
+Our first destination was a camping ground called Trade Winds about 20km south of Mombasa where the fourteen of us would get to know each other, prepare the vehicles and obtain provisions.
 Bonnets of the vehicles were painted matt black and long range tanks were fitted.
 Spare wheels were removed from the back door and fitted onto the bonnet.
 Secondary cooling fans were fitted in front of the radiators and the full length roof racks were checked.

 The people who had put this trip together provided the team leader and a motor mechanic and both turned out to be excellent at what they did.

-Each Land Rover had a heavy duty trailer and a full length roof rack and onto these were loaded tents, very basic sleeping stretchers, supplies, very frugal personal baggage and a host of other things including 250 litres of water and 250 litres of fuel all in jerry cans.
+Each Land Rover had a heavy duty trailer and a full length roof rack and onto these were loaded tents, very basic sleeping stretchers, supplies, very frugal personal baggage and a host of other things including 250 litres of water and 250 litres of fuel, all in jerry cans.

 Food would be obtained on route where possible and supplies replenished in major towns.
 Obviously, many vehicle spares were included especially half-shafts which take a pounding in the desert.

-In a market tailors shop in Mombasa, I ordered two shirts and two pairs of shorts for the weeks ahead.
+In a market tailor's shop in Mombasa, I ordered two shirts and two pairs of shorts for the weeks ahead.
 The man measured me and told me to come back in an hour.
 Sure enough, back I came and there were the items ordered and they fitted perfectly.

 Before we proceed, it should be remembered that there were no such things as computers, cell phones or GPS.
 The thing that we used instead of this was the Michelin map which contained a myriad of routes, tracks, desert waterhole locations and other vital information and they were magical.